marocchino/on_artifact/README.md

 # on_artifact

-Optimized for workflow_on.
+Optimized for workflow_run.
 Download artifact and set as output then clear it

 ## Usage